 - Conduct presentations to employees, key executives, and other special interest groups.

-Serve as lead for United Way grant writing capacity ensuring full organizational integration, including support from other senior staff and/or contract grant writers.
+Responsible for upkeep of grant tracker, grant research, and coordination of grant-related meetings to ensure all staff understand their roles in the application process.
+Will serve as lead for a portion of United Way grant applications ensuring full organizational integration, including support from other senior staff and/or contract grant writers.

 Oversee and supervise staff/volunteers responsible for donor relations and engagement.
 Annual development and management of strategies for:

-- Donor networks, including Leadership Society, Emerging Leaders, Young Leaders Society, RISE, and other networks.
+- Donor networks, including Leadership Society, Emerging Leaders, Young Leaders Society, RISE, Small Business Big Impact and other networks.

 - Volunteer engagement, including corporate engagement.